nirmaljoshi1/japanGeology/README.md

 # japanGeology3
-his plugin displays the elevation and geology at a given point in QGIS.
+This plugin displays the elevation and geology at a given point in QGIS.
 It is inspired from JapanElevaiton by Yasunori Kirimoto.
 First Version 2023